 To prevail in a wrongful death claim, you must prove that the defendant:

 For example, if a person dies on the operating table because the anesthesiologist administers too much anesthesia, then the question becomes whether a properly trained anesthesiologist, under the exact same circumstances, would have acted differently.

-Our experienced wrongful death lawyers will carefully assess the circumstances of the death of your loved one to determine whether there was negligence, whether that negligence caused the death, and whether damages resulted from that death.
+Our experienced wrongful death lawyers in Los Angeles will carefully assess the circumstances of the death of your loved one to determine whether there was negligence, whether that negligence caused the death, and whether damages resulted from that death.

 The main cause of wrongful death among those younger than thirty-five is automobile collisions.
 The second-largest cause of wrongful death, particularly among senior citizens, is medical malpractice.

 We will conduct a thorough investigation in order to build your wrongful death case.
 We will also ensure your rights are protected and preserved.

 When making a determination of the damages to be awarded in a wrongful death lawsuit, the court will consider:

 Medical and funeral expenses may be reimbursed to the person bringing the wrongful death suit or to the estate.
-If there are multiple heirs to the settlement and those heirs are unable to determine how to divide the money, the Court will divide it as it sees fit.
+If there are multiple heirs to the wrongful death settlement and those heirs are unable to determine how to divide the money, the Court will divide it as it sees fit.

 If your loved one was not working at the time of his or her death, it is likely there were other contributions made to family members which are compensable.

 In short, properly assessing damages can be complex.
 Insurance companies will attempt to lowball the settlement offer unless you have competent legal counsel on your side.

-As noted, although taking legal action following the death of your loved one may not seem to be a high priority during this time, it is important that as the survivor of the deceased, you consider retaining a Los Angeles wrongful death attorney as soon as possible.
+As noted, although taking legal action following the death of your loved one may not seem to be a high priority during this time, it is important that as the survivor of the deceased, you consider hiring a Los Angeles wrongful death lawyer as soon as possible.